"Everyday People" – Multimedia Campaign

 I immediately mapped out a TV commercial in my head, of a stark, black-and-white slideshow of images of destruction and distraught people, before the text on screen changed to “What do you get the person who needs everything?”
 Then, the screen turned to full color, showing images of people being assisted by the Red Cross.
 The final frame was a simple message: “Donate today."

-The biggest thrill of the campaign was going to a recording studio in Philadelphia to watch senior employees of the Red Cross Eastern Region record the lines that our copywriter and I had developed.
+The biggest thrill of the campaign was going to a recording studio in Philadelphia to watch senior employees of the Red Cross Eastern Region record the lines that Eric and I had developed.
 Within a tight timeline, we had developed a winning campaign that continues to run to this day.

 While we brought home the PDMA’s Benny Award for Best of Show in May 2017, I still get a thrill whenever anyone tells me they’ve seen the commercial on TV, heard the ads on the radio, or saw the billboards on the highway.
+And, while neither of us no longer work for Quattro, it seems that Eric and I set a precedent, as their annual ads have only gotten more and more elaborate!